The DC Statehood Toolkit

 We Take Care of Our Communities

 Civic Government & Associations.
 DC Citizens serve as elected Advisory Neighborhood Commissioners in 299 single member districts.
-Over XX civic associations organized local residents in efforts to improve our neighborhoods and build our community.
+Civic associations organize local residents in efforts to improve our neighborhoods and build our community.

 Boy Scouts & Girl Scouts.
 DC has a long history of boy and girl scouting that continues today, serving youth across the city.